 What is Selina’s Business Model?

 Selina also owns most of the homes they offer, and they have discount partnerships with places that offer many activities for the guests they have at any given location.
+They use sophisticated coworking software and inventory management software to ensure they can always meet their guests’ needs.

 Selina Review: What do They Offer?